-Do not exceed the maximum permissible weight of the rider.
+- Do not exceed the maximum permissible weight of the rider.

-Risk of misappropriation People who act without authorization endanger themselves and others.
+Risk of injury People who act without authorization may not be familiar with the vehicle.

 - Do not leave the vehicle unattended if the engine is running. - Protect the vehicle against access by unauthorized persons.